-A State Agency/Department obtains services under the IT Retainer Contracts by executing a Statement of Work (SOW) Agreement with a retainer vendor.
+A State Agency/Department obtains services under the IT Retainer Contracts by executing a Statement of Work (SOW) Agreement with a retainer supplier.
 To procure a SOW Agreement, an Agency/Department must define its business need(s) in a Statement of Work-Request for Proposals (SOW-RFP), using the form provided below.
-The SOW-RFP is issued by the Agency of Digital Services, on behalf of a State Agency/Department, to solicit responses from eligible retainer vendors that are pre-qualified to provide services in the desired category(ies) that meet the business need(s).
+The SOW-RFP is issued by the Agency of Digital Services, on behalf of a State Agency/Department, to solicit responses from eligible retainer suppliers that are pre-qualified to provide services in the desired category(ies) that meet the business need(s).
 A contract resulting from the SOW-RFP may be awarded in the form of a Statement of Work (SOW) Agreement, using the form included below.
-Any State Agency/Department wishing to utilize the IT Retainer Contracts should review the below section entitled “How to Obtain Services from an IT Retainer Vendor” and contact the Agency of Digital Services for assistance.
+Any State Agency/Department wishing to utilize the IT Retainer Contracts should review the below section entitled “How to Obtain Services from an IT Retainer Supplier” and contact the Agency of Digital Services (ADS) for assistance.

 The process for procuring a SOW Agreement neither invites nor allows re-negotiation of the terms and conditions of the master IT Retainer Contracts.
-Each and any SOW Agreement is executed subject to the terms and conditions of the retainer vendor’s master contract with the State.
+Each and any SOW Agreement is executed subject to the terms and conditions of the retainer supplier’s master contract with the State.
 Because of this, the SOW Agreement process is necessarily focused on defining the scope of work within the applicable service category and securing the best pricing for the Agency/Department.
-Retainer vendors responding to a SOW-RFP may offer better pricing than is established under their master contract with the State.
-However, retainer vendors must conform their bids in all ways to the terms and conditions of their master contract with the State, including proposed roles and maximum allowable rates.
+Retainer suppliers responding to a SOW-RFP may offer better pricing than is established under their master contract with the State.
+However, retainer suppliers must conform their bids in all ways to the terms and conditions of their master contract with the State, including proposed roles and maximum allowable rates.

 Pre-qualification of Suppliers

 Restrictions on Use of SOW Agreements

 Each IT Retainer Contract includes language that sets limits on the maximum dollar amount payable by an Agency/Department under a SOW Agreement.
-These amounts vary by vendor.
-The IT Retainer Contract spreadsheet linked below summarizes the dollar limits applicable SOW Agreements with each retainer vendor.
+These amounts vary by supplier.
+The IT Retainer Contract spreadsheet linked below summarizes the dollar limits applicable SOW Agreements with each retainer supplier.